felixlopz/hubrise-test-task/content/apps/uber-eats/en/map-ref-codes.md

 ---

-Even though HubRise supports customer notes, most EPOS systems and integrations do not.
+HubRise supports customer notes, but not all EPOS systems and integrations do.
 To avoid poor customer experience resulting from customer notes not being sent to the EPOS, these are automatically disabled when you first connect your Uber Eats store to HubRise.

 If you rely on these comments for cooking or serving instructions (for example, "Medium rare cooking", or "Cut in slices"), you should add the corresponding items in your EPOS and include them as options in the Uber Eats menu, so that they are correctly encoded.